 The above image, for example, has been re-appropriated into meme-dom on multiple occasions.

 Keep a watchful eye on trends — Keeping current with news, pop culture, and other memes can be a big source of inspiration.
-Instagram, Twitter, Reddit, and Facebook are great for spotting trends, and entertainment topics are usually a win.
+Instagram, Twitter, Reddit, and Facebook are great for spotting trends.
+Entertainment topics are usually a win.
 Take note of what makes you laugh the most and what gets the most responses.

 A recent meme to make the rounds is one known as the Slaps Roof of Car meme.